radimurban/web-server-in-java/readme.md

 	- path of the URL
 	- an HTTP version number

-We now override the run method beacause we extend the thread class.
+We now override the `run()` method because we extend the thread class.
 We can parse the `InputStream` and read all three properties of a request line:

 ```java